lcmd-epfl/cibo/README.md

 # Rules of Acquisition

 ## Motivation
-Following the Ferengi's 3rd rule of acquisition - "Never spend more for an acquisition than you have to," and the 74th rule - "Knowledge equals profit," we introduce two innovative batch selection strategies for cost-efficient BO to find a good cost and yield increase compromise.
+Inspired by the Star Trek universe and following the Ferengi's 3rd rule of acquisition - "Never spend more for an acquisition than you have to," and the 74th rule - "Knowledge equals profit," we introduce two batch selection strategies for cost-efficient BO to find a good cost and yield increase compromise.

 <img src="rules_ferengi.png" width="40%" height="40%" />

 ## Introduction
-**Bayesian Optimization (BO) taking batch cost into account.** Inspired by the Star Trek universe, the "Rules of Acquisition" are a series of sacred business proverbs from the ultra-capitalist Ferengi race.
-This project embodies the principles of efficiency and knowledge in BO, particularly focusing on cost-aware batch selection strategies.
+**Bayesian Optimization (BO) taking batch cost into account.**
+In this revised approach to BO, we focus on optimizing chemical experiments not just for their potential improvement in yield over the previous iteration, but also for cost-efficiency for performing the experiments.
+Computationally simulated BO experiments result in selections that may overlook the varying costs of the chemicals involved.
+For instance, instead of acquiring a new substance chemists might first study a reaction under varying conditions that can easily be controlled, such as temperature.
+Not only will such experiments result in lower costs but also in a better informed posterior and higher confidence before acquiring new compounds.
+Our modified approach adds a crucial dimension to the BO: the cost and ease of availability of each compound used at each batch iteration.
+Thus cost-informed BO will mimic more closely the yield optimization process in a chemistry lab.

 ## Installation